Phlank/low-pressure-zone/README.md

 The tech stack of C9 was messy, built on Wordpress, Google Sheets, some cronjobs, a few python scripts, and some really bad javascript.
 I built Low Pressure Zone as a successor to C9, another third space for myself and (hopefully) many others to bring more life into their communities.

-## Tech stack
+## Tecnical information

-Low Pressure Zone is a web application deployed on the web through Digital Ocean.
-The server is a VPS which, alongside a managed database, serve all consumers of the application.
-As software updates occur, scripts are executed on the VPS manually to deploy changes in the software to the consumers.
-Especially in the early stages of the app, there is zero need to containerize everything.
-It would just make configuration updates more difficult with no perceived benefit.
+Low Pressure Zone is a web application deployed through Digital Ocean.
+The server is a VPS which, alongside a managed database, serves all consumers of the application.

+### Tech stack

-The app client is a Typescript/VueJS frontend built and deployed statically.
-The web API is a .NET application managing identity and data.
+The browser client is a Typescript/VueJS frontend built and deployed statically.
+Yarn is used for package management, and Vite is used as the development server.

+The web API is a C#/AspNetCore application managing identity and data.

 Nginx serves the static content and reverse-proxies API requests to the .NET app's Kestrel server.
 The site audio is served using an [Icecast 2 server](https://icecast.org/).
 SSL certificates are managed through Certbot.

-All portions of the site are built using open-source software libraries whenever possible.
+### Deployment

+Scripts are executed on the VPS manually to deploy changes in the software to the consumers.
+Especially now in the early stages of the app, I don't see a need to containerize the whole setup.
+However, when I eventually do, I will be setting up a CI/CD pipeline for it.

 ## Contributing